robrich/docker-hands-on-workshop/00-Install/README.md

 3. From the same dialog, also turn on Containers.

-4. Visit the [Docker Store](https://store.docker.com/) and create an account.

-5. Download [Docker Desktop Community Edition](https://hub.docker.com/search/?offering=community&type=edition) for Windows and install as you would any Windows app.
+4. Download [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows) (either Edge or Stable) and install as you would any Windows app.
+It'll invite you to create a free account to download.

-6. When prompted, choose to start with `Linux Containers`.
+5. Carefully pick "Linux Containers mode" when prompted.

 6. Gratuitous reboots.